Are you contemplating a career change? Here’s 5 tips to get you started.

-If a career change is on the cards the Harvest Careers team has five handy tips to prepare you for a new career.
+If a career change is on the cards the Harvest Careers team has five handy tips to prepare you for success.

 1. Know what you want